programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 * Remove unnecessary columns
 * Find rows with missing data
-* Identify and remove duplicate data
+* Identify and remove duplicate data, something that can occur when many people are working on a singular project
 * Understand the complexity of dates

 ## Getting Started